 The Bolton-Cuter Award recognizes the best article on any phase of the history of the Borderlands, from the Floridas to the Californias, from the sixteenth century to the present, including the northward movement of Spanish-speaking people into the United States.
 The article can cover recent events, major political, economic, and social developments, cultures, peoples, institutions, and movements, or be broad essays of synthesis or new interpretations.
 Articles will be judged on scholarship and literary style.

 Any WHA member, publisher, or author of an essay/article may nominate work that was published in 2018.
+While the formal process requires presses/journals to submit the work of their authors, the WHA strongly recommends that authors check with the award committee chair a week before the deadline to see if they received a copy of their work.
 A copy of the journal, an offprint, or a photocopy must be submitted with a letter of recommendation to each member of the committee listed below.